 Employment Outlook and Salary Information

 Because patient care technician is a relatively new healthcare role, employment outlook data is difficult to find.
-According to the U.S. Bureau of Labor Statistics in 2012, nursing assistants earned a median annual wage of $24,420, depending on years of experience.
+According to the U.S. Bureau of Labor Statistics in 2015, nursing assistants earned a median annual wage of $25,710, depending on years of experience.
+From 2014 to 2024, they are projected to see a 18% increase in employment according to the BLS.

 Continuing Education Information